-Nirav Modi's bail hearing: India opposes bail citing 'evidence tampering'; Decision tomorrow
+Nirav Modi hearing: India opposes bail citing 'evidence tampering'; Decision today

 London, June 11: The main accused in the Punjab National Bank (PNB) fraud case, Nirav Modi, who is lodged in the Wandsworth prison in west London, on Tuesday approached the Royal Courts of Justice for the fourth time for bail.
 The Royal Courts of Justice will give its decision on Modi's bail plea on Wednesday.